benjaminmetzler/OpenRemoteHub/README.md

 1. cd into the my_remote directory and run main.sh
     * `cd my_remote; bash main.sh`

-my_remote service start and listen for keystrokes from a directly connected keyboard.
+my_remote will start and listen for keystrokes from a directly connected keyboard.
 Depending on the keystroke, my_remote will take different actions.
 When first booted, it will load the `json/common.json` file.

 ## Design